 View full history

-Space Quest V is a 1993 comedic sci-fi point-and-click adventure game developed by Dynamix and published by Sierra On-Line, and the fifth and penultimate game in the Space Quest series.
+Space Quest V is a 1993 comedic sci-fi point-and-click adventure game developed by Dynamix and published by Sierra On-Line.
+It was the fifth and penultimate game in the Space Quest series.
 It was also the first game in the Space Quest series that was not primarily designed and programmed by the series' creators, the Two Guys from Andromeda (Mark Crowe and Scott Murphy).
-Serendipitously, not long after Dynamix had been picked to develop the game, Mark Crowe moved from Sierra to Dynamix, and has tasked with developing the next Space Quest game.
-Scott Murphy remained at Sierra, and would not work on the fifth instalment of the series.
+Serendipitously, not long after Dynamix had been picked to develop the game, Mark Crowe moved from Sierra to Dynamix and was tasked with developing the next Space Quest game.
+Scott Murphy remained at Sierra and would not work on the fifth instalment of the series.
 Although Dynamix was the chosen development studio for the project, Sierra CEO Ken Williams insisted that they use Sierra's SCI development system.

 ....Except that the Eureka is a garbage scow, his crew is a bunch of misfits and there is a DeathStalker Mark VI Annihilator android, WD-40, out there looking to kill him.
 And there is a mutating disease spreading across the galaxy, with Roger being the only one who can stop it.